diwashrestha/diwashrestha/content/posts/us_immigration.md

 ![Bhutan](/images/us8.png)

-* Total Immigrants to US from Bhutan from 1980 to 2013 were:231946
+* Total Immigrants to US from Bhutan from 1980 to 2013 were: 231946
 * Percentage of US immigration from maldives: 0.7595 %

 ### Maldives